-Blending gives a talented coffee roaster an opportunity to balance the flavor of espresso.
+Blending gives a talented coffee roaster an opportunity to balance the flavour of espresso.
 Fruity, earthy, acid, bitter: in an espresso machine, the short brewing time and lower temperatures reward a coffee company that knows how to combine a variety of coffees for best effect.
-So while single-origin coffee is a great way to dial in your palate for the flavors you love, when it comes to espresso, blends often have an advantage.
+So while single-origin coffee is a great way to dial in your palate for the flavours you love, when it comes to espresso, blends often have an advantage.

 The first question about blends involves the type of coffee tree from which the beans are sourced.
 Nearly all single-origin espresso is made from Arabica beans.
-These high-quality beans have a more complex flavor profile than the less-expensive Robusta.
+These high-quality beans have a more complex flavour profile than the less-expensive Robusta.
 Arabica beans are grown all around the world, with every growing region having slightly different characteristics.

 Robusta beans have more caffeine and more bitterness – but that can be an advantage for espresso.
 Some espresso blends do include small amounts, 20 to 25%, of Robusta beans for this reason.
 Robusta beans are also higher in caffeine, so if you’re looking for a jolt, they have their virtues.
 Here’s where you can learn more about these types of coffee beans.

 The coffee growing regions of the world all offer characteristic flavours.
 While every coffee plantation has its own climate and soil (much like a vineyard), each region tends to offer distinct elements of flavour and aroma: